ycrc/ycrc.github.io/docs/clusters-at-yale/guides/checkpointing.md

 ## Restart a job that timed out or was preempted

 !!! note
-Timeouts and preemptions are subtlely different.
+Timeouts and preemptions are subtly different.
 Slurm will automatically requeue a job that has been declared requeue-able (--requeue) and was preempted.
 It will NOT automatically requeue a timed out job.
 Jobs that time out require some additional signal handling.
 The script requests signal 10 be sent to the script just before the job times out, and traps that signal and requests